nikcodefr/spotispect/README.md

 ```
 streamlit run main.py
 ```
-The application should be up and running on `localhost`.
+The application should be up and running on the `Local URL` visible in the terminal.
+Use `Ctrl + Click` to open the link on your browser.